Nothing's more valuable than peace of mind.

 You can sign up and learn more about LifeLock here.

-For the most up-to-date information relating to scams, including common scams, how to avoid scams, what to do if you believe you have been scammed, and how to report a complaint please visit the Federal Trade Commission’s (FTC) Consumer Information page at www.consumer.ftc.gov/features/scam-alerts where you can browse scams by topic.
+For the most up-to-date information relating to scams, including common scams, how to avoid scams, what to do if you believe you have been scammed, and how to report a complaint, please visit the Federal Trade Commission (FTC)'s Consumer Advice page at www.consumer.ftc.gov/features/scam-alerts, where you can browse scams by topic.

 If you suspect that someone may be using your personal information to open accounts, file taxes, or make purchases, please visit www.identitytheft.gov to report that you believe you are a victim of identity theft.
 Once you have made your report, you can create a personal recovery plan and put that plan into action.
 The FTC will walk you through each recovery step.
 For more identity theft resources, please visit ftc.gov/idtheft.

 LMCU is here to help you keep your accounts secure.
-Whether you lost your card, encountered suspicious activity, or have had unauthorized access to your Online Banking Profile, we are here to help you.
+Whether you lost your card, encountered suspicious activity, or have experienced unauthorized access to your Online Banking profile, we are here to help you.

 If your debit or credit card is lost or stolen, please report it immediately to prevent unauthorized use.